aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

 To group samples by species, we generated three datasets from the base ipyRAD dataset including all 54 samples and loci present in at least 33%, 50%, and 66% of samples, to balance the risks of using large numbers of loci with much missing data against the risks of using very few loci with high sample coverage (Table 3).
 Each dataset was analyzed using Structure [@Pritchard2000-ek] with 3 clusters to determine whether each gametophyte sample:
   1. was consistently assigned to a cluster with the _V. boschiana_ sporophytes or _D. petersii_ sporophyte (suggesting that it is likely a gametophyte of one of those species),
-  2. was consistently assigned to a cluster without sporophytes (suggesting that it is likely a gametophyte of _C.intricatum_), or
+  2. was consistently assigned to a cluster without sporophytes (suggesting that it is likely a gametophyte of _C. intricatum_), or
   3. was not consistently assigned to any one cluster (suggesting that it may include a mixture of more than one species of gametophyte, that it may contain hybrid gametophytes, or that there is not sufficient genetic signal to consistently make an assignment).

 To compare with species assignments from Structure, neighbor-joining Euclidean distance trees were generated with the adagenet package in R [@Jombart2008-sq; @Jombart2011-zo] with bootstrap values calculated using the poppr R package [@Kamvar2014-de].